 During the 1940s, vaccination programs in Europe and North America effectively stopped smallpox transmission.
 In the developing world, where refrigeration was all but unknown, vaccines which were much more heat stable were essential.
-In the early 1950s, Collier, working at the Lister Institute in England, perfected the technique of freeze-drying of vaccine22 - much as coffee is preserved today.
+In the early 1950s, Collier, working at the Lister Institute in England, perfected the technique of freeze-drying of vaccine 22 - much as coffee is preserved today.
 Vaccine preserved in this manner remains potent for a month or longer at temperatures of 98°F.

 Meanwhile, outbreaks of smallpox continued to occur in Europe as travelers brought the disease back from endemic countries.
-23When introduced it was as severe and as frequently fatal as in the developing countries.
-So frequent were the importations that England and Germany both maintained special smallpox hospitals to be opened and staffed when 1972 Instruct Objects) importations occurred.
+When introduced it was as severe and as frequently fatal as in the developing countries.
+So frequent were the importations that England and Germany both maintained special smallpox hospitals to be opened and staffed when importations occurred.
 Vaccination certificates were required of almost all international travelers and national smallpox vaccination programs were routine in most countries, including our own.

 Here was a problem of concern to all countries.
 Why not a global campaign of eradication?
-In 1959, the World Health Assembly at last decided on just such a course of action:24
+In 1959, the World Health Assembly at last decided on just such a course of action: 24

 During the succeeding years, mass vaccination programs were begun in a number of countries but only a few were successful.
 Countries which succeeded in stopping transmission experienced reinfection from their neighbors.
 Hoped for contributions of money and vaccine were not forthcoming.
 Most discouraging was that the strategy itself did not seem to be working.
-In many areas of the Indian subcontinent, a larger number of vaccinations were performed than there were people - but still $M{OM} = 0.4 L{\odot}$ A WHO Expert Committee was convened in 1964 to consider what should be done.
-They stated:25 "The target set by the Organization - namely, that 80% of each segment of the population should be vaccinated - was found in practice to be unsatisfactory...
+In many areas of the Indian subcontinent, a larger number of vaccinations were performed than there were people - but still smallpox persisted.
+A WHO Expert Committee was convened in 1964 to consider what should be done.
+They stated: 25 "The target set by the Organization - namely, that 80% of each segment of the population should be vaccinated - was found in practice to be unsatisfactory...
 The target must be to cover 100% of the population."

 With an obviously foundering program and an increasing sense of frustration, the 1966 World Health Assembly decided to make one further attempt and voted to allocate \$2.5 million from its regular budget for the program.
-New hope often springs from new buildings and it was in 1966 that WHO occupied its new quarters overlooking Geneva.26 The sum of \$2.5 million is better seen in perspective when one realizes that support was required for programs in fifty countries.
+New hope often springs from new buildings and it was in 1966 that WHO occupied its new quarters overlooking Geneva.
+The sum of \$2.5 million is better seen in perspective when one realizes that support was required for programs in fifty countries.
 The budget allotted amounted to an average of \$50,000 per country.
 But it constituted almost 5% of WHO's total budget.
 Publicly, the delegates were enthusiastic and proposed a 10-year goal for achievement.
 Privately, it was difficult to identify any who believed eradication to be possible.
-The skepticism was not unrealistic considering that the program would have to be undertaken in some of the most inhospitable did not encourage optimism.
-The Herderum met to Genera in Norenbor, 1866/- not all that confident ourschines that much could be done.
-In fact, we left half of my hum hold good in strage expecting to use in the program commenced on January 1, 1967.
-The target date for the occurrence of the last case was December 31, 1976.

-The parts of the world and in some of the least developed countries. fact that no disease had ever been eradicated and that WHO's only other disease eradication program - that for malaria - was obviously failing
+The skepticism was not unrealistic considering that the program would have to be undertaken in some of the most inhospitable parts of the world and in some of the least developed countries.
+The fact that no disease had ever been eradicated and that WHO's only other disease eradication program - that for malaria - was obviously failing did not encourage optimism.